RobertoRoos/sawIntuitiveResearchKitWiki/MacBuild.md

 # Requirements
  * Xcode
  * CMake, see www.cmake.org
  * A Fortran compiler.
-This one works: http://hpc.sourceforge.net/#fortran
+This one works: http://hpc.sourceforge.net/#fortran.
+The following might be even easier to install and use: https://github.com/fxcoudert/gfortran-for-macOS/releases as it comes with a Mac installer (`dmg` file).
  * Qt.
 You will need to create an account and download the free version

 # Build